biography

 Bachelors of Arts, 2010

-• Major - Mass Communication
+• Major - Mass Communication (Media Production)

 Minor - Photography and Studio Art

-Terrell Lamar photography & Visual Art
+Terrell Lamar Photography & Visual Art

 (also known as Kyzer Kane Art Life)